Bitcoin Control Layer for Family Offices & Institutions | The Bitcoin Adviser

 The Expert-Dependent Trap

-No unilateral control Role-based approvals Verified signing events Continuity & recovery Adviser-Led Co-Signing
+No unilateral control Role-based approvals Verified signing events Continuity and recovery Adviser-led co-signing

 • Governance alignment.
 Approvals, quorums, and thresholds can mirror your existing internal controls.